 The Digital Talent initiative is producing a talented and educated workforce for start-up companies with thousands of Colombians receiving post-graduate degrees in engineering and computer science programs every year.

-Despite the challenges, Colombia is staying steady in its long-term goals and growing number of advantages in producing a world-wide competitive market.
+Despite the challenges, Colombia is staying steady in its long-term goals and a growing number of advantages in producing a worldwide competitive market.

 Colombia’s vibrant culture

-While Colombia’s architecture reflects its 17th century Spanish colonial roots, the 19th century brought an entirely new style known as the republican — a movement which represented the independence of Colombian art.
+While Colombia’s architecture reflects its 17th-century Spanish colonial roots, the 19th century brought an entirely new style known as the republican — a movement that represented the independence of Colombian art.
 Art is ornate and innovative with a strong historic background.
 Jewelry, paintings, fabrics and sculptures are long recognized traditions of Colombia, dating back to over a millennia ago.